1994 - Honor Among Thugz + Exodus

 • Samples :

-• 1993/04 - 1993/11 (~ new mix ?).
+• 1993/04.
 Remixed in R U Still Down (1997).
-The song was in Thug Life Original album in early '93, and was after that included in early tracklists of Street Fame/Out on Bail in late '93.
-Spice 1 being anounced as a featured artist in Honor Among Thugz, the song was probably planned to be in it ("Can't Turn Back" was recorded later in January).
-But we don't know if the mix is absolutely similar to the original one.
+The song was in Thug Life Original album in May '93, and was after that included in early tracklists of Street Fame/Out on Bail in late '93.
+Spice 1 being announced as a featured artist in Honor Among Thugz tracklist, the song was probably supposed to be in Volume 1 ("Can't Turn Back" was recorded only in December).
+The mix was probably very similar to the original (Johnny J material was probably untouched and the featurings songs are rarely modified after the guest heard the result).

 • Samples :